New Zealand trivia questions are perfect for anyone who wants to learn more about this fascinating country.

 Answer: Australia

-- When the New Zealand coat of arms was redesigned in 1956, Attorney-General Jack Marshall, who headed the redesign committee, requested that the female figure be redrawn to resemble what beautiful "royal" actress?
+- When the New Zealand coat of arms was redesigned in 1956, Attorney-General Jack Marshall, who headed the redesign committee, requested that the female figure be redrawn to resemble what beautiful and technically royal actress?

 Answer: Grace Kelly